RandFa/genomic_nlp/README.md

 * Re-annotate and analyze a large dataset of genomes and metagenomes.
 * Transform genetic data into a corpus by clustering genes into families.
 * Add a layer of abstraction by treating gene families as words in genomic sentences.
+* Some of the tools I used are: Biopython for data compialtion, prodigal for gene prediction, BBAM and prokka for deduplication and annotation, mmseq2 and MAFFT for clustering, HMM for profile building and match search.

 ### Model Building:
 * Word embedding with word2vec